Data Centers in Poughkeepsie

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market provides access to over 3 carriers, as of September 2025, with connectivity options sufficient for enterprise and disaster recovery needs.
-Carrier-neutral facilities offer pathways to major national and regional networks.
+Carrier Density & Carrier Neutrality: The market features access to over 3 providers, as of September 2025.
+Carrier-neutral facilities provide diverse connectivity options suitable for enterprise and backup operations.

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Poughkeepsie as of September 2025, enabling access to 0 cloud regions locally.
-Secure, low-latency connections to all major cloud providers are established through dedicated private links to the primary interconnection hubs in the New York and New Jersey metro area.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Poughkeepsie, as of September 2025.
+Secure, high-speed connections to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are established through private network extensions to the primary interconnection hubs in New York City.

-Internet Exchange Points (IXPs): Public peering is not a primary feature of this market.
-Most peering is conducted privately or through network providers with access to major exchanges in New York City, such as NYIIX and DE-CIX New York.
+Internet Exchange Points (IXPs): Public peering is not a major feature of this market.
+Most interconnection is handled privately between carriers or routed through the dense ecosystem of IXPs in the New York City and New Jersey region.

 Power Analysis

-Average Cost Of Power: Industrial power rates in the Poughkeepsie area typically range from $0.07 to $0.09/kWh (USD), as of September 2025.
-This competitive pricing, compared to other Northeast markets, helps control operational expenses for power-intensive deployments.
-The state's energy mix includes significant contributions from nuclear, hydroelectric, and other renewables.
+Average Cost Of Power: Industrial electricity rates in the Poughkeepsie area average between $0.07–$0.09/kWh (USD), as of September 2025.
+This pricing presents a notable operational cost advantage over the more expensive power found in adjacent major cities.
+The state's power mix includes significant contributions from nuclear and hydroelectric sources.

 Market Access, Business & Tax Climate